MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/violation-of-primary-key-or-dbms-2627-error.md

 ## Resolution

-To resolve the problem, locate the duplicate records and then remove the appropriate record manually.
-This article is designed only to assist you in locating the duplicate records.
-If you need assistance in removing the problem records, you may contact Microsoft Technical Support or your Partner.

-[!NOTE]
+> [!IMPORTANT]
-Before you follow the instructions in this article, make sure that you have a complete backup copy of the database that you can restore if a problem occurs.
+> Before you follow the instructions in this article, make sure that you have a complete backup of the database to restore if a problem occurs.

+To resolve the problem, locate the duplicate records, and remove the invalid record manually.
+If you need assistance in removing the invalid records, reach out to your partner, or create a ticket with [Microsoft Support](https://support.microsoft.com/contactus/).

-[!NOTE]
+> [!NOTE]
+>
-You should back up your company database before proceeding.
-You should also verify that the information in the History tables is correct and complete.
+> - You should back up your company database before proceeding.
+You should also verify that the information in the history tables is correct and complete.
-If the duplicate records are in history and also either the work or open tables, determine if the records in the history table are valid.
-If so, then remove the records from the work tables or from the open tables.
+> - If the duplicate records are in history and also either the work or open tables, determine if the records in the history table are valid.
+If so, remove the records from the work tables or from the open tables.
-If the duplicate records are in both the work and open tables only, determine which record is valid and remove the other record.
-However, when removing the problem record, keep in mind that these tables share a distribution table which also must be modified.
+> - If the duplicate records are only in the work and open tables, determine which record is valid, and remove the invalid records.
+When removing the invalid records, note that these tables share a distribution table that also must be modified.
-If you require further assistance regarding this process, please reach out to your partner or create a case with Technical Support.
+> - If you require further assistance regarding this process, reach out to your partner, or create a ticket with [Microsoft Support](https://support.microsoft.com/contactus/).